 It was at that moment I realized computers are much closer to LEGOs than magic.

-These days, I assemble software at PostHog (YC W20), where I lead the PostHog AI team.
-I joined at seed in 2020, the day I finished my high school finals.
-In those pre-revenue times – no paid SaaS plan even – $1B seemed like a pipe dream.
-It turns out scouring the HN “Who is hiring?” thread is worth it, if you can back it up with actually building!
+I joined PostHog at seed in 2020, the day after completing my final high school exam. $1B seemed like a pipe dream back then - no revenue even.
+We’ve reached well over that.
+Turns out scouring the HN “Who is hiring?” thread is worth it, if you can back it up with actually building!

 As a product engineer, I believe in: